2007 Appalachian State vs. Michigan football game: Broadcast and game notes

-The game was the first ever to be broadcast on the Big Ten Network.
-At the time the network had approximately 17 million subscribers, most of which came from a deal with DirecTV.
+The game was the first ever to be broadcast on the then-new Big Ten Network.
+At the time, the network had approximately 17 million subscribers, most of which came from a deal with DirecTV.
 According to Mark Silverman, the president of the Big Ten Network, only a "small percentage" of Wolverine fans were able to watch it.
 Silverman attributed this to the fact that Comcast and Charter, two of the major cable television providers in the state of Michigan, did not carry the Big Ten Network.
-Thom Brennaman provided play-by-play commentary, Charles Davis performed as the color analyst, and Charissa Thompson reported from the sidelines.
+Thom Brennaman provided play-by-play commentary, while Charles Davis performed as the color analyst, and Charissa Thompson reported from the sidelines.
 The game marked Thompson's debut as a sideline analyst on any network, while Brennaman and Davis were more experienced, having covered high-profile college football games such as the 2007 Fiesta Bowl and the 2007 BCS National Championship Game for Fox Sports.

 The weather during the game was clear and sunny, with temperatures in the mid-70s °F (low-20s °C) and wind heading north at 10–15 miles (16–24 kilometers) per hour.
 The referee, the head of the officiating team, was John O'Neill.
 Overall attendance was recorded as 109,218.
 The game kicked off at 12:07 p.m. and ended at 3:40 p.m., having lasted a total of three hours and thirty-seven minutes.

 First quarter

 Michigan received the ball first, with Mike Massey returning the Julian Rauch kick to the Michigan 33-yard line.
-Michigan gained a first down after converting a third and one with a three-yard run by Mike Hart.
-Chad Henne then completed an 18-yard pass to Massey, followed by a 33-yard rush from Hart, pushing Michigan to the four-yard line of Appalachian State.
-Hart then ran the ball in for a touchdown, and the ensuing extra point made the score 7–0.
-Appalachian State's CoCo Hillary took the kickoff to the 26-yard line of the Mountaineers.
-After the Mountaineers opened with a run for no gain and a six-yard completion, Armanti Edwards completed a 68-yard touchdown pass to Dexter Jackson.
-The extra point was converted, tying the score at 7–7.
-The following two drives resulted in three-and-outs for both teams, but after a Mountaineer punt went out of bounds at the Michigan 48-yard line, the Wolverines mounted a ten-play, 52-yard drive culminating in a ten-yard touchdown pass from Henne to Greg Matthews.
-The extra point gave Michigan a 14–7 lead.
-Appalachian State started their drive with 3:09 left in the quarter at their own 35-yard line, completing nine plays and driving to the Michigan 36 yard-line before the end of the quarter.
+After Mike Hart ran for three yards on third down and one, Chad Henne completed an 18-yard pass to Massey, followed by a 33-yard rush from Hart, pushing Michigan to the Appalachian State four-yard line.
+Hart ran the ball in for a touchdown on the next play, making the score 7–0 after the extra point.
+App State began its drive at its own 26-yard line, and gained six yards on the first two plays.
+On third down, Armanti Edwards completed a short pass to Dexter Jackson who outran the Michigan defense for a 68-yard touchdown to tie the game at 7.
+The following two drives resulted in three-and-outs for both teams, but after a short Mountaineers punt went out of bounds at the Michigan 48-yard line, the Wolverines mounted a ten-play, 52-yard drive, featuring two third-down conversions and culminating in a ten-yard touchdown pass from Henne to Greg Matthews for a 14–7 Michigan lead.
+App State started their drive with 3:09 left in the quarter at their own 35-yard line, completing nine plays, including two third-down conversions of their own, and driving to the Michigan 36 yard-line before the end of the quarter.